previousnext/future-drupal-functional-testing/slides.md

 * Replace the Runner/Framework with PHPUnit
 * Replace the "Browser" with Mink
 * Agree on a Javascript driver for core.
+Then we can start building the "driver" functionality.
 (Please come to the BOF!)
 * Commit along side existing test suite.
 Start converting AJAX tests in core.

 ---